ArturMarekNowak/FinanceWebApp/README.md

 ## Status
-Project is: _in progress_, we are working onthe basics
+Project is: _in progress_, we are working on the registration

 ## Inspiration
 Selfdevelopment